Greeley Central High School: History

 Formerly known as Greeley High, Greeley Central High School had its start in the late 1800s.
 The school's current building was completed in 1927 at a cost of $350,000.
 It is the fourth structure to be known as Greeley High School.
 At the time, 14th Avenue was at the far western edge of the city, and this site was across the street from what had been a city dump.
 Local Architect Sidney G. Frazier designed the school to resemble a French chateau.
+It is considered an example of late Gothic Revival.
 Extensive remodels in 1958, 1974, 1994, and 2000 dramatically changed the interior and the campus, but the front remained virtually the same and has become known as "The Castle".
+The school building was listed on the National Register of Historic Places in 1999.

 The name of the school was changed in 1965 to Greeley Central, under the leadership of principals Paul S. Gillespie, Robert S. Gilcrest, Wendell T. Blight, Wendell K. Beard, Henry C. Jensen, Wendell Wilson, Robert W. Turner, Franklin H. Bressler, Rex W. Hester, Cloyd MacBernd, John Lepetit, John "JC" Christensen, Jon Helwick and Mary Lauer.

 In honor of the school's mascot, 14th Avenue in front of the school was renamed "Wildcat Way" in a 2004 ceremony by city, school and student leaders.

-Athletics

-Greeley Central competes in baseball, basketball, cheerleading, cross country, football, golf, soccer, swimming, softball, track & field, tennis, volleyball, and wrestling.

-The Greeley Central Men's Tennis team is coached by Dave Mamich.
-In 2015, Greeley Central won its first regional title in over decade, led by #1 singles player, Daniel Crews.
-Crews won the #1 Singles regional title, becoming the first player in 14 years to win the title.